Weekly Roundup: Uber’s Hell-ish week, Tesla’s plans for trucking

 7. Nintendo’s NES Classic shipments come to a close

 All good things must come to an end.
-This week Nintendo said that it will be sunsetting the short-lived but beloved NES Classic Edition – the $60 console that gave us 30 classic Nintendo games.
-However the language was not so clear, indicating room for a potential release in the future: “Throughout April, [Nintendo of America] territories will receive the last shipments of Nintendo Entertainment System: NES Classic Edition systems for this year.”
+This week Nintendo said that it will be sunsetting the short-lived but beloved NES Classic Edition — the $60 console that gave us 30 classic Nintendo games.
+However, the language was not so clear, indicating room for a potential release in the future: “Throughout April, [Nintendo of America] territories will receive the last shipments of Nintendo Entertainment System: NES Classic Edition systems for this year.”
 So if you don’t have one yet, there’s still hope.
-But get ready to pay big bucks in the mean time.
+But get ready to pay big bucks in the meantime.

 8. Flipkart has a fresh $1.4 billion raise